andresmontoyab/Spring/spring-cloud/README.md

 As we saw in previous stages, calling a lot of microservices becomes complex because there are several call chain.
 Let's say there is a small defect, one service is not really working fine and we dont want to debug it, where can I find the problem?.

-One important thing to keep in mind when we are working with a microservices architecture is to implemtent a distributed tracing system, basically is one place in where i can go and find what is happening with a specific request.
+One important thing to keep in mind when we are working with a microservices architecture is to implemtent a distributed tracing system, basically is one place in where we can go and find out what is happening with a specific request.

 ## Spring Cloud Sleuth